cwarden45/DTC_Scripts/Nutrigenomics/README.md

 "**Hunger & Weight**" provides genotypes for 7 SNPs / genes (for $49).
 Citations are provided, but genomic position / rsID not shown in web-interface.

-The **Metabolism** result was not ready at the same time.
-I was notified that the **Metabolism** result would be ready about 4 weeks after the lab recieves the sample.
-However, I currently still do not have that result (meaning this will be the last result that I recieve on this page, even though these were the two test that I ordered first, and purchased in-store at a CVS).
+The **Metabolism** result was not ready at the same time (I am not sure why).
+I was notified that the **Metabolism** result would be ready about 4 weeks after the lab recieves the sample (and I recieved it 5-6 weeks after the sample was confirmed to have arrived in the lab).
+This test also cost $49, and provided 8 SNPs for 7 genes.
+I was also a little confused when my APOa2 status was "Adapt" (instead of "Normal") when 60% of the population was supposed to have this genotype.

+So, even among the tests presented here, I think being sold at CVS may increase sales, but not actually be in the best interests of the consumer (among Direct-to-Consumer tests).
+So, I would not recommend anybody purchases these tests.
+Among the DNA results on this page, I think Vitagene would be preferable (and my personal preference is that I would probably recommend 23andMe / Genes for Good / All of US over any of these).

 Vitagene:
 -----------------